 - British Columbia Alliance of Aromatherapy – Registered Aromatherapist®; RA®; Essential Oil Therapist®: EOT®

-- The Alliance of International Aromatherapists – please change to Advanced Aromatherapy Practitioner (formerly Clinical Aromatherapist)
+- The Alliance of International Aromatherapists – Advanced Aromatherapy Practitioner (formerly Clinical Aromatherapist)

 - The National Association for Holistic Aromatherapy – Professional Aromatherapist.